janusvrensburg/ms-d365-fo/sql/purchase-order.md

 ## Purchase Order Header

-This query will return the unique list of customers
+This query will return the unique list of purchase order headers.

 <br />